-Free credit reports are available from several sources, including WalletHub, which is the first website to offer free credit reports and scores that are updated on a daily basis.
+Using WalletHub, the first website to offer free credit reports and scores that are updated on a daily basis, is one of the easiest and best ways to check your credit report for free.
 WalletHub also provides an early-warning system for credit-report changes in the form of 24/7 credit monitoring, plus customized guidance to help you save more money.
-All you have to do is sign up (it’s 100% free).

 |Company||Credit-Bureau Source||Frequency of Report Update||Average User Rating||Free Credit Score Provided?||24/7 Credit Monitoring Provided?|

 A number of other services offer credit report access as part of a paid package.
 We don’t recommend using them simply because there are so many free alternatives, but you can learn all about your options from our full comparison of the best credit report sites.

 A lot of people think that checking their credit score once in a while or just a short period before they apply for credit is enough to get by, and many others don’t even think that far.
 The truth is that you’re bound to miss a lot if you don’t review at least one of your credit reports on a regular basis.
 That’s problematic because what you don’t know about your credit can – and will – cost you.

 Roughly one in four of us has a mistake on one of our major credit reports that is significant enough to result in rejection by a lender, landlord, insurer, employer or other type of creditor, according to a study by the Federal Trade Commission.
 Plus, even if you do get approved for a loan or line of credit despite this disadvantage, you’ll wind up needlessly wasting money on a worse offer than you truly deserve.